 The Moon Landing

 Today is the 50th anniversary of the Moon landing.
 On 20 July 1969, Neil Armstrong was the first person to ever set foot on the Moon.
 Buzz Aldrin joined him shortly afterward.
-Michael Collins, their overlooked crew member, orbited the moon while Armstrong and Aldrin made history.
+The less-famous Michael Collins orbited the Moon while Armstrong and Aldrin made history.
 To commemorate this iconic moment, I watched the Apollo 11 documentary.
-It is excellent and highly recommend it.
+It is excellent, and I recommend it.

-Firstly, the footage is awesome in the truest sense.
-The opening shot is the caterpillar tracks of the gigantic vehicle that transports the rocket and its support tower to the launch site.
-The technical quality of the footage is amazing and its behind-the-scenes nature is exciting.
-My fixation on the fashion, hairstyles, and even packaging is partly the result of me being into aesthetics and partly the result of the footage being so vivid.
+The footage is, in the truest sense, awesome.
+It starts with the giant tracks of the vehicle that transports the rocket and launch tower.
+The technical quality of the footage is amazing.
+Its behind-the-scenes nature is exciting.
+I can’t help but fixate on the fashion, hairstyles, and even packaging that are on-screen.
+I’m into aesthetics anyway, but the vividness of the images makes it seem recent.

-Secondly, the production is admirable.
-This documentary is well-edited; it shows everything from the launch preparation to the post-mission quarantine, but at 93 minutes, it doesn’t drag.
-The lack of narration isn’t a hindrance because the NASA radio communication is compelling and the select newscast commentary is informative.
-The music, which is an original score, appropriately sets the mood for each phase.
+The production is admirable.
+The editing suits this 93-minute documentary.
+It shows everything from launch prep to post-mission quarantine, but it doesn’t drag.
+The lack of narration is wise, too.
+The radio communication is compelling by itself and the news commentary is informative.
+The original score, by Matt Morton, sets the mood for each phase.

 The visual presentation is noteworthy as well.
 I like the understated style of the countdown timers and the distance/velocity counters.
 More importantly, they provide context and interest to footage that would otherwise be confusing or boring.
 Animations let the viewer to visualize the trajectory of the spacecraft throughout the mission.
 They helped me to appreciate the precision and timing that was needed for every maneuver in each phase.